Earth (British band)

 Earth, initially credited as The Earth, was a British psychedelic music band active from 1968 to 1969.
-Black Sabbath changed the name of their hard-edged blues band Earth to Black Sabbath in order to avoid confusion with this band.
+The pioneering heavy metal band Black Sabbath–then known as "Earth"–rechristened their hard-edged blues band after the 1963 horror film in order to avoid confusion with this band.

 The line-up included The Misunderstood's Glenn Campbell on steel guitar and Robin Parnell on bass guitar.
 The band released two singles and recorded radio sessions for the BBC.
 After the second single Campbell disbanded Earth and formed Juicy Lucy.

 Discography

 The band's songs were written by David Bolitho: